btrettel/flt/to-do.md

     - <https://arc.ucar.edu/knowledge_base/71991310>
         - <https://github.com/NCAR/NCAR-Classic-Libraries-for-Geophysics>
 - Add a generic Makefile template for Fortran projects to FLT.
-- `nmllog.f90`: Switch to Fortran namelist-based logging so that everything is in Fortran.
-    - Option to not write at all, even to file?
-    - Check your notes for the following:
-        - /home/ben/notes/programming/file-formats-locations.txt section titled "logging"
-        - /home/ben/notes/programming/correctness/defensive-programming.txt section titled "error/exception handling and error messages"
-- f90lint: Start with procedure length enforcement.
 - `io.f90`:
     - convenience subroutines
         - `print_box` (other similar things for the most important messages that I don't want to miss)